WhiteDevil-LOL/House_Price_Prection_Model/README.md

 >>The primary objective of this project is to:

-1.Understand the Machine Learning Workflow: Go through the typical steps involved in a machine learning project, from data preparation to model evaluation.
+1. Understand the Machine Learning Workflow: Go through the typical steps involved in a machine learning project, from data preparation to model evaluation.

-2.Implement Linear Regression: Apply the Linear Regression algorithm, a fundamental regression model.
+2. Implement Linear Regression: Apply the Linear Regression algorithm, a fundamental regression model.

-3.Evaluate Model Performance: Learn how to assess the effectiveness of a regression model using relevant metrics.
+3. Evaluate Model Performance: Learn how to assess the effectiveness of a regression model using relevant metrics.

-4.Gain Practical Experience: Translate theoretical knowledge of supervised learning into practical coding skills.
+4. Gain Practical Experience: Translate theoretical knowledge of supervised learning into practical coding skills.

 ---> KEY CONCEPTS COVERED :

-1.Supervised Learning: Learning from labeled data (features and corresponding target values).
+1. Supervised Learning: Learning from labeled data (features and corresponding target values).

-2.Regression: Predicting a continuous numerical output (house price).
+2. Regression: Predicting a continuous numerical output (house price).

-3.Features (Independent Variables): Input variables used for prediction (e.g., Area_sqft, NumBedrooms).
+3. Features (Independent Variables): Input variables used for prediction (e.g., Area_sqft, NumBedrooms).

-4.Target (Dependent Variable): The variable we aim to predict (e.g., Price_USD).
+4. Target (Dependent Variable): The variable we aim to predict (e.g., Price_USD).

-5.Data Splitting: Dividing data into training and testing sets to evaluate generalization.
+5. Data Splitting: Dividing data into training and testing sets to evaluate generalization.

-6.Model Training: The process where the algorithm learns patterns from the training data.
+6. Model Training: The process where the algorithm learns patterns from the training data.

-7.Prediction: Using the trained model to forecast values for new, unseen data.
+7. Prediction: Using the trained model to forecast values for new, unseen data.

-8.Model Evaluation: Quantifying the model's accuracy and performance using metrics like Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared.
+8. Model Evaluation: Quantifying the model's accuracy and performance using metrics like Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared.

-9.Model Interpretation: Understanding the coefficients and intercept of a linear regression model.
+9 .Model Interpretation: Understanding the coefficients and intercept of a linear regression model.

 ---> TECHNOLOGIES USED :